yorobot/football.csv/sportdb-source-footballdata/README.md

 ## Usage

-Let's download all datasets for offline usage into the `./dl` directory:
+Let's download all datasets (about 570+) for offline usage into the `./dl` directory:

 ``` ruby
 require 'sportdb/source/footballdata'